It's Hard to Believe How Close This Asteroid Is Going to Get to Earth

 But asteroid impacts more generally are a real concern.
 At the Planetary Defense Conference this week, NASA, FEMA, and other agencies are simulating a situation quite similar to the 2004 Apophis discovery.
 But they’re discussing more than just how best to observe the asteroid—they’re also puzzling over what to do if a real threat to Earth becomes imminent.

 Humanity has a long way to go before feeling confident in our ability to handle an impending asteroid strike.
 As we’ve written, there are a load of asteroids we haven’t discovered, and potential inaccuracies in the data that scientists have already collected.
-But for now, I guess we should be thankful that scientists are take potential asteroid strikes seriously.
+But for now, I guess we should be thankful that scientists take potential asteroid strikes seriously.

 Advertisement